 He’s not alone.
 Dealing with what I call “wine ballet” or the “being handed the wine list in front of my friends/colleagues/future ex-spouse” is a source of major stress for practically anyone.
 I wouldn’t quite put it up there with the fear of public speaking which according to some sources is even greater than the fear of death (must be a tough audience).
 Being put on the spot with a wine list the size of the Gutenberg Bible can definitely cause personal anxiety.
-Still the writer didn’t believe me when I told him it was no big deal.
+No surprise that the writer didn’t believe me when I told him it was no big deal.
 So I gave him my own strategy on how to get the best value wine from any given list.
 Then I promised him I’d share with all my closest friends.
 Here it is:

 There are some things you definitely must know before you darken the restaurant’s door.
 These would include the following:

 a.
 Know the style of wine you like to drink.
-Go into a restaurant armed with the knowledge that “I like a red wine with soft tannins, not too much oak and that listens to NPR;” or “I really like big, oaky Chardonnays that remind me of a monster truck pull.”
+Go into a restaurant armed with the knowledge that, “I like a red wine with soft tannins, not too much oak, and that listens to NPR;” or “I really like big, oaky Chardonnays that remind me of a monster truck pull.”

 c.
 Have a couple of examples of wines you’ve enjoyed in the past that can be used as points of reference.
 Once you know exactly what you like and don’t like it’s good to have some wines in mind that you’ve tasted in the past that can be used in discussions with a server or a sommelier.